Television in Slovakia

 Television stations in Slovakia broadcast in both DVB-T format (MUX-2 and MUX-3) and DVB-T2 format (MUX-1 and MUX-4).
 Broadcasting is mostly in the Slovak, state-owned channels have some dedicated broadcasting for ethnic minorities (always subtitled).
 Foreign language (with the exception of Czech) movies and shows are dubbed (rarely subtitled).
 Czech production is often broadcast in original, with the exception of juvenile programs.
 Sometimes, foreign language movies are broadcast with Czech dubbing.
-Czech television channels are also popular in Slovakia, received in paid DVB-T2 service (only ČT1, ČT2, Nova International, Prima Plus and Prima Cool), directly in border regions (all channels) or carried by cable companies and satellite operators (almost all channels).
-Most of premium channels like Filmbox, HBO, Viasat Channels, etc. broadcast only in Czech.
+Czech television channels are also popular in Slovakia, received in paid DVB-T2 service (only ČT1, ČT2, Nova International, Prima SK and Prima Cool SK), directly in border regions (all channels) or carried by cable companies and satellite operators (almost all channels).
+Most of premium channels like Filmbox+, HBO, Viasat Channels, etc. broadcast only in Czech.
 Discovery, Sport 1, Sport 2 and few others are exception, they broadcast in both Czech and Slovak.